parap/todo/Readme.md

 - on edit regular field - hide it's time mark

+- add titles to all managing elements of the site to make them easier to understand

 =============== FIX BUGS =================

 - dynamically change legend in dependence from language selected